adj59-dev/adj59-dev.github.io/_posts/2025-07-18-reading-nielsen-and-chuang:-chapter-2.md

 * projector definition: $P = \sum_{i=1}^{k} \ket{i}\bra{i}$
 * orthogonal complement of P definition: $Q=I-P$

-Normal matrices - section 2.1.6
+Normal operator - section 2.1.6
 * definition: $A$ is normal if $A^\dagger A = A A^\dagger$
 * spectral decomposition: normal matrices can be written as $A = \sum_{i} \lambda_i \ket{i}\bra{i}$, where $\lambda_i$ are the eigenvalues and $\ket{i}$ is a orthonormal basis.

-Unitary matrices - section 2.1.6
+Unitary operator - section 2.1.6
 * definition: $U^\dagger U = UU^\dagger = I$
 * outer product representation: $U= \sum_{i} \ket{w_i}\bra{v_i}$ for orthonormal bases $\ket{v_i}$ and $\ket{w_i}$

 ### Linear Algebra - Exercises